horrormyth/bocadillo/README.md

     __fields__ = ('title', 'slug', 'content')
 ```

-For more information, see documentation on Orator's [ORM](https://orator-orm.com/docs/0.9/orm.html).
+For more information and the available options for `Model` classes, see documentation on Orator's [ORM](https://orator-orm.com/docs/0.9/orm.html).

 #### Writing migrations

-Even though the model is defined, we need to generate and write the migration.
+Now that the model is defined, we can generate and write the migration.

-Let's generate it with Orator CLI:
+Let's generate it with [Orator CLI](https://orator-orm.com/docs/0.9/migrations.html#):

 ```bash
 orator make:migration create_posts_table --table=posts --create